Mangopay/mangopay2-net-sdk/README.md

 Report bugs or suggest features using [issue tracker at GitHub](https://github.com/MangoPay/mangopay2-net-sdk/issues).

-Client creation example (you need to call it only once)
+Client creation example (you need to use this once only)
 -------------------------------------------------

 	using MangoPay.SDK;